 - Port Authority Bus Terminal (41st Street between 8th and 9th Avenues)

 Cost one way: Adults $16, Children 5-11 years $5, Children under 5 years ride FREE.
 Students 12-16 years: $10,

 Travel Time: 45-60 minutes depending on traffic

-Pros: a very inexpensive option, so a good idea for those on a budget.
+Pros: Inexpensive option, so a good idea for those on a budget.
 Particularly convenient for anyone staying in Midtown.

-You can take a taxi from Newark Airport to Manhattan just like at all of the other airports.
+You can take a yellow taxi or a car service from Newark Airport to Manhattan just like at all of the other airports.

 The same procedures and cautions against accepting rides from solicitors apply.

-Because Newark is geographically farther from Manhattan and there are not flat rates from taxis, the price can get quite steep, depending on where you are heading.
+Because Newark is geographically farther from Manhattan and there are no flat rates from taxis, the price can get quite steep, depending on where you are heading.

 - Total Cost: Varies depending on destination, but can be in the $60-80 range.